cncf/mentoring/TAGCS-Mentoring-WG/2023-meeting-minutes.md

 * Project Board/Management
   https://github.com/orgs/cncf/projects/16/views/1

 ### Notes

-* Ali OK accepted as GSOC admin, new process in ongoing review, operations/comms will be conducted in open and continue refinement going forward.
+* Ali Ok accepted as GSOC admin, new process in ongoing review, operations/comms will be conducted in open and continue refinement going forward.
 * LFX Term 1 updates - 20% all mentors have made their selections; may have missed deadline notification prior > 7 March.
     * Suggested acceptance process starts now to reduce admin processes w/ Nate and LFX.
 Nate will send an email and post to confirm
 * Contacts to go to Natali from previous meeting